-The Chemistry core consists of three half-semester courses covering Structure, Energetics, and Dynamics.
-These calculus-based courses are designed to build on a strong high school chemistry preparation.
-The specialized content is intended to support the various majors at Harvey Mudd and therefore, may differ substantially from the content in typical high school and introductory college chemistry courses.
+The specialized, calculus-based content in the chemistry core is intended to support the various majors at Harvey Mudd and therefore may differ substantially from the content in typical high school and introductory college chemistry courses.
 Students with an exceptional background in chemistry will have the opportunity to take placement examinations during Orientation.

-All incoming students need to visit the websitehttp://www.cs.hmc.edu/csplacement in order to tell us about your background with CS and programming and learn about your core CS options.
+All incoming students need to fill out a survey (TBA) in order to tell us about your background with computer science and programming and learn about your core options.

 All entering students will take a math placement exam covering single-variable calculus.
 The department also offers advanced placement exams (e.g., for linear algebra, differential equations, discrete math) during Orientation.

 The core physics curriculum begins with special relativity in Physics 23.
 Few students will have taken a course in special relativity before coming to Harvey Mudd College, at least in the depth covered in Physics 23.
 Students who nevertheless believe that they have a strong background in special relativity and in classical mechanics should take all physics placement exams (one mailed out during the summer before entrance and the others given during orientation or during the first week of classes) and discuss their background with the physics department chair during Orientation in the fall.